Activision stock soars after strong results lift gaming gloom

 "What industry decline?" he asked in an earlier research note.

 Activision's peers, however, did not fare as well over the holiday quarter.
-Its closest rival, Electronic Arts Inc, slashed its fiscal 2013 earnings forecast last week after a weaker-than-expected holiday quarter as the industry struggles with slow demand.
+Its closest rival, Electronic Arts Inc (EA.O), slashed its fiscal 2013 earnings forecast last week after a weaker-than-expected holiday quarter as the industry struggles with slow demand.

 The video game industry has seen revenues drop consistently since last year as more gamers migrate from console gaming to mobile offerings on tablets and smartphones.
 The performance of high quality tiles such as Activision's "Call of Duty" is being watched closely as a gauge of future demand for the sector.